Zverik/sotm-baltics-2020/index.md

 For the complete schedule of the Baltic GIT Conference, see [their website](https://www.balticgitconf.eu/).

+Want the conference schedule on your phone, with bookmarking and notifications?
+[Click here](mobile.html) for the codes.

 Subscribe to our [twitter](https://twitter.com/sotmbaltics) for updates.
 Questions?
 Send them to [org@sotm-baltics.org](mailto:org@sotm-baltics.org).